rabbitmq/erlando/README.md

         B <- bar(A, dog),
         ok]).

-what are the possible values of Monad?
+what are the possible values of `Monad`?

 The answer to the first question is *almost anything*; and to the later question, is *any module name that implements the monad